Konsta7/unioulu-ips-community-app/README.md

 ### Enabling SMTP for email verification

-On your appwrite console navigate to settings in the bottom left corner and from there navigate to SMTP.

 1. Go to the Appwrite Overview dashboard.
 2. Navigate to the settings in bottom left corner.
 3. Navigate to SMTP and fill out the information: